alpersonalwebsite/react/Redux.md

 It´s for handling state in a predictable way.
 -->

 In Redux there´s a single Source of Truth: the store.
-The state is read-only (immutable).
+The state is read-only (immutable); components cannot write directly into the state.
 Reducers create and return a new copy of the state.

 When to use Redux...